JayselSilveira/App-for-the-Home-Quarantined-People/README.md

 # App for the Home Quarantined People
- This is an App for the Home Quarantined people using C# Windows Application and SQL.
+ This is an App for the Home Quarantined people using C# Windows Application.

 Explanation Video Link: https://youtu.be/rZuMtXYrcnQ